Pope Francis remains in ‘critical condition’ with ‘early kidney failure’

 In the late update on Sunday, the Vatican said the 88-year-old pontiff is in a critical condition for a second day running as he continues to battle double pneumonia and a complex lung infection.

-However, Francis remains alert and has not had any more respiratory crises since Saturday night, said the Vatican, although he was still receiving high flows of supplemental oxygen.
+However, Francis remains alert, responsive and attended mass, added the Vatican – and he has not had any more respiratory crises since Saturday night, although he was still receiving high flows of supplemental oxygen.

 Some blood tests also showed "initial, mild” failure in his kidneys, which filter waste products in the blood – but doctors said it was under control.

-Francis’ decreased platelet count, necessary for clotting, which was first detected on Saturday, was stable.
+Francis’ decreased platelet count, necessary for clotting, which was first detected on Saturday, is now stable, his medical team added.

 "The complexity of the clinical picture, and the necessary wait for drug therapies to provide some feedback, dictate that the prognosis remains reserved," the doctors concluded in the latest medical update.